bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 }
 ```

 There is also a [`Query::iter_many_mut`], which provides similar functionality for mutable queries.
-But to ensure aliased mutability is not allowed, it doesn't not implement iterator.
+But to ensure aliased mutability is not allowed, it does not implement iterator.
 Instead, use this pattern:

 ```rust
 let mut iter = players.iter_many_mut(&blue_team.members);